In the city centre of Nottingham.

 Graham McEwan (1994): Crypts, Caves & Catacombs, Subterranea of Derbyshire and Nottinghamshire,

 S Baring Gould (1911): Cliff Castles and Cave Dwellings of Europe, 324 pp illus.
-This is the first book on Euroean troglodytes and covers, Nottingham, Shropshire, France, in fact most of Europe.
+This is the first book on European troglodytes and covers, Nottingham, Shropshire, France, in fact most of Europe.
+Sabine Baring-Gould: various books

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.